 The North Warwickshire Local Standards are based on the results of local consultation, and also informed by pragmatic considerations, and are intended to be achievable.
 The standards proposed are for minimum levels of provision.
 It should be noted that just because geographical areas may enjoy levels of provision exceeding minimum standards does not mean there is surplus provision, as all such provision may be well used.
 In addition, the standards (as they relate to various forms of open space) reflect only the importance for given recreational activities.
 Open space may have intrinsic value for other reasons, including visual and ecological.
-The recreational utility of open space must therefore be viewed in the round and in the context of broader environmental and planning considerations.
+The recreational utility of open space must, therefore, be viewed in the context of broader environmental and planning considerations.